MichaelFarquhar/MichaelFarquhar/README.md

 # Hi, I'm Michael. 👋

 I'm a web developer with 3+ years of experience designing and developing web applications.

-I currently work at a local marketing agency called Digital Media as a Full-Stack Web Developer.
-At work, I primarily work using React, Sass, PHP and MySQL.
-I also experience with a variety of other web frameworks and languages through building personal projects.
+At my prior place of employment, I primarily used React, sass, PHP and MySQL.
+I also have experience with a variety of other web frameworks and languages through building personal projects.
+Currently, I am working freelance and open to employment.

 In my free time, I enjoy playing video games, board games, rollerblading and golfing.